Jay484/competitveCompiler/README.md

 # competitveCompiler

 This is a small script if you want to compile and run the cpp program in one command.
-Also it will show you the execution time (Real,User,System).
+And this script will also show you the execution time (Real,User,System).
 Consider 'sys' for competitve programming.
 Make sure scripts and your cpp program in same directory

 OS : Linux